Skip to product information

 Additional tips

 Dry soil promotes flower formation.
 Coriander keeps aphids and the cabbage white butterfly away and at the same time attracts pollinating insects such as hoverflies.
-In order to quickly obtain a fine, crumbly and permeable soil, we recommend additional incorporation of biochar and primary rock powder.
+In order to quickly obtain a fine, crumbly and permeable soil with good nutrient and water storage capacity, it is recommended to also incorporate biochar and primary rock flour.

 Type of propagation